 Artichoke: A Highly Nutritious and Delicious Dietary Choice

 Food to feel goodOriginating from the Mediterranean region, Artichokes or Cynara Scolymus were known to the ancient Romans.
-The first record of the modern form of artichoke, having a flower head with an edible fleshy basal structure came from Naples around the year 1400 or a little later.
-From Italy it was introduced into England and France and then brought into the colonies and the Americas
+The first record of the modern form of artichoke, having a flower head with an edible fleshy basal structure came from Naples around the year 1400.
+It was later introduced into England and France and then brought into the colonies and the Americas.

 The origin of the word artichoke is most likely from the Arabic 'al-khurshuf' also meaning thistle, which became articiocco in Italian, and ultimately artichoke.